felnanuke2/doc-bot/README.md

 - **Fully Offline RAG**: All retrieval, embedding, and LLM inference is performed on-device using only downloaded models.
 No cloud or online API calls.
 - **Offline RAG Chat**: Chat with your imported PDF documents using AI, with all processing done locally.
 - **PDF Import**: Uses Apple PDFKit to extract text from PDF files.
-- **Chunking & Embedding**: Utilizes the NaturalLanguage framework to split text into chunks and generate embeddings.
+- **Chunking, Embedding & Similarity Search**: Utilizes Apple's NaturalLanguage framework to split text into chunks, generate embeddings, and perform similarity search—all on-device, without Faiss or external libraries.
-- **Vector Similarity Search**: Uses Faiss for fast, approximate nearest neighbor search over embeddings.
-- **Local Embedding Storage**: Embeddings are saved as JSON for fast, private retrieval.
+- **Local Embedding Storage**: Embeddings are saved as JSON files in the app support directory using FileManager for fast, private retrieval.
 - **CoreData Persistence**: Documents, conversations, and messages are stored using CoreData for reliability and offline access.
 - **Local LLM Inference**: Answers are generated using the Phi Mini 3 Q4 model (or other supported GGUF models) via llama.cpp integration.
 - **Modern SwiftUI UI**: Clean, native interface for document import, chat, and management.